 Kenai Fjords National Park

-Established in 1980 the park is only 669,984 acres, with the United States’ largest icefield, the Harding Icefield (which dates back over 10,000 years to the last Ice Age), taking up almost a third of that area (192,000 acres).
+Established in 1980 this national park is only 669,984 acres, with the United States’ largest icefield, the Harding Icefield (which dates back over 10,000 years to the last Ice Age), taking up almost a third of that area (192,000 acres).

-On a boat tour you can even catch a glimpse of humpback whales and orcas.
-Even in the rain this place is breathtakingly beautiful.
+On a boat tour, you can even catch a glimpse of humpback whales and orcas.
+Even in the rain, this place is breathtakingly beautiful.
 4 hiking trails and 1 campsite and 3 reservation-only cabins are at your disposal here.

 Located just outside the town of Seward, south-central Alaska, you can access the Kenai Fjords National Park via car or bus from the town to Exit Glacier.
 Cruises also often begin or end their journeys in Seward.